J. Signal AM 6 (1978) 6, 421-439. – Journal for Signal and Amplification Materials, Akademie-Verlag, Berlin

 ° A particular favorable way of treating a reaction system of second order is given by expanding a series of a matrix exponential (see exposure matrix, page 265, equ.
 22-23), since for this there exists a standard algorithm.

 ° The matrix-based reaction system can be used also for processes of higher than second order.
 Then, in the differential equations the components will be added multplicatively to the transition coefficients.
 With regard to the required convergence of the series the time intervals should be as short as necessary.
+A good way out of the dilemma of increasing mathematical effort with the complexity of the system is resorting to probability calculation, since every transition from a certain condition to another one corresponds statistically in a group of compartments to a probability factor.

 The statistics bundles and averages a multiplicity of parallel consecutive reaction chains, making the even transition numbers of the reaction orders odd.

-• Usually, forward and backward reactions take place simultaneously.
+The article demonstrates an example of a rather simple system, which can be mathematically calculated but could also be confirmed by probability calculation.
+Usually, forward and backward reactions take place simultaneously.
 A single transition from one stage to the next one fulfills a reciprocity law as the probability product of the generalized driving power P multiplied by the reaction time t

 P . t = const .

-• If for a sequence of consecutive transitions the balance of build-up and build-down is biased, then the probability product power .time yielding a constant work-effect deviates from reciprocity.
+If for a sequence of consecutive transitions the balance of build-up and build-down is biased, then the probability product power .time yielding a constant work-effect deviates from reciprocity.

 According to the multiplication rule of consecutive probabilities and with the transition numbers for both magnitudes m and n, yielding a reciprocity criterion by